jayrajan/project_java/README.md

 ## Introduction ##
 This is a sample project to learn more about Java.
-Building a simple currency conversion app.
+Building a simple currency conversion app using Java

 ### Features: ###
 - The graphical interface should be web-based.